[,1] [,2] [,3]

 Exercise 11.31

 Let \(\mathbf{t}\) be a vector of \(n\) integers in \(\{1,\dots,k\}\).
-Write a function to one-hot encode each \(t_i\).
-Return a 0–1 matrix \(\mathbf{R}\) of size \(n\times k\) such that \(r_{i,j}=1\) if and only if \(j = t_i\).
+Write a function to one-hot encode each \(t_i\), i.e., return a 0–1 matrix \(\mathbf{R}\) of size \(n\times k\) such that \(r_{i,j}=1\) if and only if \(j = t_i\) (such a representation is beneficial when solving, e.g., a multiclass classification problem by means of \(k\) binary classifiers).
 For example, if \(\mathbf{t}=[1, 2, 3, 2, 4]\) and \(k=4\), then:

 \[ \mathbf{R} = \left[ \begin{array}{cccc} 1 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 \\ \end{array} \right]. \]